 - Comment period: February–December 2014

 Current Developments: The comment period concluded for the Exposure Draft of a proposed Statement, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, and the Exposure Draft of a proposed Implementation Guide, Implementation Guide No. 20xx-1.
 The public comment period ended December 31, 2014.

 Topics to be considered

 |January–March 2015:||Redeliberation of issues based on respondent feedback.|

 |April 2015:||Review preballot drafts of final Statement and Implementation Guide.|

 |June 2015:||Review ballot drafts and issue final Statement and Implementation Guide.|

 GAAP Hierarchy—Recent Minutes

-The Exposure Draft, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, was approved in December 2013.
+The Exposure Drafts, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments and Implementation Guide No. 20XX-1 were approved in December 2013.